![]() Lab Director

 Edyta Houshang Tehrani

-Edyta is beginning the MA program in Fall 2023.
+Edyta is a MA student in the DMC Lab.
 Edyta is interested in children's procrastination and the impact of affective forecasting on their decision making as well as how giftedness might influence children's procrastination behaviour.
+Edyta's MA project focuses on the effect of emotion simulation on procrastination in young children and how procrastination affects children's mood.

 Edyta Houshang Tehrani

-Edyta is beginning the MA program in Fall 2023.
+Edyta is a MA student in the DMC Lab.
 Edyta is interested in children's procrastination and the impact of affective forecasting on their decision making as well as how giftedness might influence children's procrastination behaviour.
+Edyta's MA project focuses on the effect of emotion simulation on procrastination in young children and how procrastination affects children's mood.

 Lab Manager